-Alan McNiel has worked as an independent studio artist for over 25 years, exhibiting in museums, galleries, and art festivals throughout the west.
+Alan G. McNiel has worked as an independent artist for over 30 years.

 Recent solo exhibitions include Hockaday Art Museum, Clymer Museum of Art, and Paris Gibson Square

 Museum of Art.
 His paintings are in numerous public and private collections, including University of Washington Medical Center, University of Montana School of Law, North Idaho College, and Washington State Percent-for-Art.